Quartic-Coders/sannet-gis-logger/README.md

 #### Option 1: Install in project folder

+Use this step if you're developing locally and <i>do not</i> want to install the script ["globally"](https://stackoverflow.com/questions/1471994/what-is-setup-py) on your local machine.

 Step 1.
 Copy the sannetlogger.py file from the sannetlogger directory to the scripts folder of your project

 Step 2.
 Import sannetlogger using the following syntax: